Cassandra Atherton

 Cassandra Atherton is an Australian prose-poet, critic, and scholar.
-She is an expert on prose poetry, contemporary public intellectuals in academia, and poets as public intellectuals, especially hibakusha poets.
+She is one of the leading international experts on prose poetry.
+She is also renowned for her work in the scholarly field of ekphrastic poetry and is celebrated for coining the terms dark poetry—for poetry that attempts to reanimate a dark event, and ballophrasis—for works based on dance.
 She is married to historian Glenn Moore.

+Cassandra has her own publishing imprint, FarFlung Press, at MadHat Press in the US and is Dispatches editor for The Fortnightly Review, UK.

 Academic and literary work

 Atherton completed her Bachelor of Arts (Honours in English and History), Master of Arts, Graduate Diploma of Education, and PhD at The University of Melbourne.
 She was supervised by Australian poet, Chris Wallace-Crabbe.

 She was Harvard Visiting Scholar in English in 2015–16, sponsored by Stephen Greenblatt, a visiting fellow at the Institute of Comparative Culture at Sophia University, Tokyo, in 2014, and an affiliate of the Japan Studies Centre at Monash University from 2015.
-She was an editorial advisor for Australian Book Review in 2012–15 and is currently Poetry Editor of Westerly Magazine.
+She was an editorial advisor for Australian Book Review in 2012–15 and Poetry Editor of Westerly Magazine.
+She is now Commissioning Editor for Westerly (magazine) and Series Editor of Microlit Anthologies for Spineless Wonders.

 Her prose-poetry has been widely anthologised in publications such as The Best Australian Poems (2012, 2013, 2014, 2015, 2017), the Hunter Anthology of Contemporary Australian Feminist Poetry (2016), the International Prose Poetry Project's anthologies Seams (2015), Pulse (2016) and Tract (2017) and Strange Cargo: Five Australian Poets published by Smith/Doorstop in the UK.
-Her prose poetry has been published in international journals, including New Orleans Review, Stoneboat Literary Journal, Wisconsin, Stride Magazine, United Kingdom, and Scrivener Creative Review, Montreal.
+Her prose poetry has been published in international journals, including New Orleans Review, Fortnightly Review, The Ekphrastic Review, Stoneboat Literary Journal, Wisconsin, Stride Magazine, United Kingdom, and Scrivener Creative Review, Montreal.
 Readings of her poetry are collected on Penn Sound.

-Atherton was a judge of the Australian Book Review's Elizabeth Jolley Short Story awarding 2014; the Victorian Premier's Literary Awards: Prize for Poetry in 2015 and 2016, the joanne burns microlit award in 2016 and 2017, and Melbourne's Lord Mayor's Poetry Prize in 2016 and 2017.
+Atherton was a judge of the Australian Book Review's Elizabeth Jolley Short Story awarding 2014; the Victorian Premier's Literary Awards: Prize for Poetry in 2015 and 2016, the joanne burns microlit award from 2016 - 2024, and Melbourne's Lord Mayor's Poetry Prize in 2016 and 2017.

-She has been awarded many grants and prizes, including a VicArts Grant (2016), an Australia Council Grant (2017), and Australian-Korean Foundation Grant (2016) [with Jessica L. Wilkinson and Dan Disney] and the Felix Meyer Fellowship.
+She has been awarded many grants and prizes, including VicArts Grants, Australia Council Grants, and Australian-Korean Foundation Grant (2016) [with Jessica L. Wilkinson and Dan Disney] and the Felix Meyer Fellowship.
 She received the University of California, Davis Mary Schroeder Award for her interview with Howard Zinn, the non-fiction Sanlane prize (United States) for In So Many Words and a Blanc Literary Prize (United Kingdom) for The Man Jar.

-She is currently an Associate Professor in Writing and Literature at Deakin University where she received the Vice-Chancellor's Award for University Teacher of the Year.
-She is currently Head of Honours and Masters of Arts in Writing and Literature there.
+She is currently a Distinguished Professor in Writing and Literature at Deakin University where she received the Vice-Chancellor's Award for University Teacher of the Year.
+She is currently Associate Head of School (Research).